Double-Opportunity Estimation via Altruism: Estimator Derivation

 \section{Estimator Derivation}

 Applying the smoothing theorem to the cost function (\ref{eq:CostFunctionDefinition}) yields

 where

-Since the outer expectation in (\ref{eq: definition of \J}) does not depend on the choice of the estimators, the global minimizing arguments for $\J$ are identical to those of $\JZ$.
+Since the outer expectation in (\ref{eq: smoothing theorem}) does not depend on the choice of the estimators, the global minimizing arguments for $\J$ are identical to those of $\JZ$.
 We, thus, proceed with minimizing $\JZ$.

 Consider the function $a \wedge b$ for some $a,b\in\mathbb{R}$.
 Clearly, in the region $a>b$, $a \wedge b = b$, so that the function is not affected by the value of $a$.
-Analogously, the space $\bm \Theta$ can be divided into two subspaces, in each of which $\JZ$ is affected by only one of the two estimators -- the one closer to any value of $\bm \theta$ in this subspace.
-This observation naturally calls to mind the notion of Voronoi regions\cite{CVT}, giving rise to the following definition. \begin{defi}[Estimators' Voronoi regions] The Voronoi region of $\hat{\bm{\theta}}^{(1)}$, denoted $\mathcal{V}_1$, is a set in $\bm{\Theta}$ such that:
+Analogously, the space $\thetaSpace$ can be divided into two subspaces, in each of which $\JZ$ is affected by only one of the two {estimates} -- the one closer to any value of $\bm \theta$ in this subspace.
+This observation naturally calls to mind the notion of Voronoi regions~\cite{CVT}, giving rise to the following definition.